cindytran211/CS546-Final-Project/README.md

 - Edward Kashulsky
 - Cindy Tran

+# versions
+- **beta version is the only complete version** that has been tested, this should be the submitted version
+- alpha_jamie is an incomplete version that has been tested
+- alpha_cindy this is the alpha_jamie plus modification from cindy, broke many functions, no new functionality added
+- integration version this is the beta version plust modification from team members, broke most functionality, no new functionality added

 # installation instructions
 - download src from github
 - choose version you want to user example alpha, beta, integration